Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

 Philodendron ilsemanii Variegata Care Indoors

 Philodendron ilsemanii Variegata requires regular pruning to keep the plant neat, encourage a bushy growth and rejuvenate growth.
-Repotting of the young plant is needed when it becomes pot-bound while the large plants require annual replenishment of the soil.
+Repotting of the young plant is needed when pot-bound while the large plants require annual replenishment of the soil.
 Keep reading for a detailed account on these conditions and how to achieve them.

 Philodendron ilsemanii Variegata, Mottled Ilsemanii